mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 )
 {% endhighlight %}

-... and we get as result after 3 executions:
+... we get as result after 3 executions:

 {% highlight bash %}
 Operation finished successfully in 3659ms